Load Cell Mounting and Installation Best Practices

 b) When the Mounting Frame is Not the Only Consideration

 There are situations where the mounting frame or mounting accessories cannot fully compensate for conditions that can alter measurements.
-In these cases the choice of load cell is critical.
+In these cases the choice of load cell and signal conditioning devices are critical.

 Also, consider that the load cell’s dimensions will affect the structure’s clearances when it is loaded to capacity.
 Select a load cell size for the desired maximum capacity that maintains these needed clearances.